 You might include the following:

-The shelter will be pitch black when you are inside with the door shut, so flashlights, a camping lantern or tap lights will be very welcome.
+The shelter will be pitch black when you are inside with the door shut, so flashlights, a camping lantern, light sticks, or tap lights will be very welcome.

 Replace the batteries in these items every spring when you clean out the shelter.

-Next to the steps in our shelter, we placed a plastic shelf unit that holds a case of bottled water and our plastic bin of supplies.
+Next to the steps down into our shelter, we placed a plastic shelf unit that holds a case of bottled water and our Rubbermaid bin of supplies.
 Our folding chairs store nicely between the side of the shelving unit and the corner of the shelter.

 We have a "power's out" kit (sometimes known as a "black-out bag") for power outages.
 It holds enough food for three days plus some paper goods and hygiene supplies.

-It's not really for "in case of a tornado," but it's a good place to store it and it has some snacks inside too.
+It's not really for "in case of a tornado," but the tornado shelter a good place to store it and it has some snacks inside too.

 This bin is heavy, so it's not something we could carry with us out to the shelter in a hurry.
 We could move it into the shelter before a storm in case it might be needed, or it can be stored inside the shelter, which is what we decided to do.

-We have a rule: keep junk out of the tornado shelter.
+We have a non-negotiable rule: keep junk out of the tornado shelter.

 If we need to use it in an emergency, we want the space to be open and well-organized.